LouisMazel/maz-ui/packages/docs/docs/components/maz-btn.md

 With the attribute `variant="link"`, the button looks like a link but it's a button, so you can use the event `@click`

 Additional props available include: `no-underline` & `no-leading`

+If you want to use a real link, you can use the [MazLink](./maz-link.md) component
 :::

 <ComponentDemo>